the78mole/PcbDraw/doc/installation.md

 ## Windows

-On Windows, you have to use KiCAD v6 and also, you have to install Inkscape 1.x.
+On Windows, you have to use KiCAD v6 or newer and also, you have to install Inkscape 1.x.
 PcbDraw doesn't work with Inkscape 0.9x.
 To install PcbDraw on Windows, you have to open "KiCAD Command Prompt".
 You can find it in the start menu: